ReubenWattenhofer/folding_solids/ReadMe.txt

 		netToShape[faces, adjacentFaces, duplicates, edgeLength, filePath, verbose]

 	Parameters:
-	faces - vertices which comprise each face {{1,2,3,4},...} -- assumption is that each vertex is adjacent to the next.
+	faces - vertices which comprise each face in the net {{1,2,3,4},...} -- assumption is that each vertex is adjacent to the next.
 Winding order (clockwise vs counterclockwise) is irrelevant for every face EXCEPT THE FIRST.
 The first face is assumed to wind clockwise. adjacentFaces - dual of input net, where each face is a vertex whose value is its position in